Form a Limited Liability Company in Pennsylvania

 4. Decide Your Ownership and Management Structure.

 In addition to the other things you must list on your Articles of Organization form, you’ll also need a state whether your newly formed Pennsylvania LLC is going to be managed by multiple managers, just one manager, or all members of the LLC.
 You have to decide whether your LLC will be manager managed or member managed.
-This can be complicated, but we have several guides to help you decide: Member-Managed LLC or Manager-Managed LLC.

 5. Create an Operating Agreement.